 The report identifies three potential roadblocks for a productive U.S.-China investment relationship: the politicization and abuse of legitimate national security concerns on both sides for protectionist or other special interests; concerns about the “unfair advantages” enjoyed by Chinese firms in global competition, including lax IP protection, industrial policy, and a strong domestic-first approach to high-tech sectors in particular.

 The report concludes with a series of recommendations.
 It urges that American policymakers and business leaders acknowledge China’s arrival as a technology investor, ensure that U.S. national security policies remain streamlined and non-politicized, explore national and international options to address economic concerns over China, and implement structural reforms that sustain U.S. competitiveness and technology leadership.

 For China’s policymakers and business leaders, the report recommends quick action on the economic reforms announced at the Third Plenum to allay foreign doubts about China’s commitment to market-based reforms.
 Lowering barriers to foreign investment in China and abolishing discriminatory industrial policies are particularly important.
 The report also recommends that China give private firms more freedom in making overseas investment decisions and a greater leadership role in international initiatives that safeguard global investment openness.

-Release events for High Tech: the Next Wave of Chinese Investment in America is being held at Asia Society events in San Francisco on April 1, Los Angeles on April 3, and in New York on April 17.
-The Chinese-language version of the report will be launched in Shanghai on April 22 and in Beijing on April 24.
+Release events for High Tech: the Next Wave of Chinese Investment in America were held at Asia Society events in San Francisco on April 1, Los Angeles on April 3, and in New York on April 17.
+The Chinese-language version of the report was launched in Shanghai on April 22 and in Beijing on April 24.